Karuthamma: Music

 The soundtrack was composed by A. R. Rahman, with lyrics by Vairamuthu.
 The film marked Rahman's second collaboration with Bharathiraja after Kizhakku Cheemayile (1993).
-As with Kizhakku Cheemayile, the songs in Karuthamma gained Rahman notice for composing folk music, contrary to his reputation for composing westernised music.
+As with that film, the songs in Karuthamma gained Rahman notice for composing folk music, contrary to his reputation for composing westernised music.
 The song "Poraale Ponnuthayi" is based on Mohanam raga.
 The music of "Poraale Ponnuthayi" was reused for "Gurus of Peace" in the album Vande Mataram.